esteinig/dartQC/workshop.md

 gedit .bashrc
 ```

-Add with your username replaced to the document:
+Add with your username replaced add to the document:

 ```
 export PATH="$PATH:/home/esteinig/dartQC"